matlab-deep-learning/MATLAB-Deep-Learning-Model-Hub/README.md

 Object detection is a computer vision technique used for locating instances of objects in images or videos.
 When humans look at images or video, we can recognize and locate objects of interest within a matter of moments.
 The goal of object detection is to replicate this intelligence using a computer.

-The inputs to all networks are RGB images, the output is the predicted label, bounding box and score:
+Inputs are RGB images, the output is the predicted label, bounding box and score:

 ![](Images/objectdetection_workflow.png)